moingshaikh/100-days-of-code/log.md

 **Today's Progress**: In addition to the JS learning, I also started learning about GitHub pages, and undertook a GitHub Labs course: Introduction to GitHub Pages.

 ### Day 22: 22 January, 2021
 **Today's Progress**:  Apart from routine learnings, also signed up for Google Cloud Labs course by QwickLabs.
 - Pretty excited to have started learning and hands-on working on GCP.
 - Started Introduction to Google Cloud Project and Cloud Shell.

+### Day 23: 23 January, 2021
+**Today's Progress**: Worked on a demo GitHub Pages project and learnt about pages configuration, theme setup, structure etc.

+- Learned about YAML and found out it's a great, simple language.
+A must, too.